Turk Wendell: Professional beginnings

-Journeyman reliever
+Established reliever

 After the 1994 season, Wendell moved permanently to the bullpen and began making regular relief appearances for the Cubs.
 His best year for the Cubs came in 1996, when he appeared in 70 games, recording 18 saves and a 2.84 ERA.
 Toward the end of the season, Wendell was traded to the New York Mets, where he spent four and a half seasons.
 As a Met, Wendell posted a 3.34 ERA and a 22–14 record in 285 appearances.
 He led the team in games pitched in the and seasons.
 Wendell appeared in the playoffs twice, in 1999 and 2000, and pitched in the 2000 World Series against the Yankees.

 In both Chicago and New York, Wendell became well known for his many quirky habits and superstitions, including jumping over the foul lines on his way to and from the mound, brushing his teeth between innings, slamming the rosin bag into the mound before facing batters and chewing black licorice.
 His unique on-field personality made him popular among both Cubs and Mets fans.

 Later career

 In the middle of a disappointing season, the Mets traded Wendell and fellow veteran reliever Dennis Cook to the Philadelphia Phillies in exchange for pitcher Bruce Chen and a minor league prospect.
-"You can't take the heart of your bullpen out of there without thinking they're throwing in the towel,' Wendell said regarding the Mets' decision.
-Wendell also expressed excitement at the opportunity to join the Phillies, who were in the midst of an ultimately unsuccessful playoff race at the time.
+Wendell expressed excitement at the opportunity to join the Phillies, who were in the midst of an ultimately unsuccessful playoff race at the time.
 "It's kind of sad to leave a place you're comfortable with, but we're going into a situation where we have a chance to be a part of something very special," Wendell said.
 "That's what we all work for from the first day of spring training.
 It's kind of like a new life."